Change | in constant motion

 A few snippets of how creativity has appeared during my life

-The creativity was there in my youth, I remember grabbing pencil and paper and drawing, doodling.
-My mom spent time showing me how to crotchet blankets with patterns and different stitches.
-In my 20's my now ex-mother-law introduced me to crafting, which opened a whole new world.
+The creativity was there in my youth.
+I remember grabbing a pencil and paper and drawing, doodling.
+My mom spent time showing me how to crochet blankets with different stitches to make patterns.
+In my 20's my mother-in-law introduced me to crafting, which opened a whole new world.
 I think I have about 4 or 5 glue guns floating around this house, all hidden somewhere special.
-My now ex-great Auntie Phil, hand-wove baskets.
-I have about 6 of her baskets - they trigger wonderful memories of her and me enjoying outings for afternoon tea.
+My great Auntie Phil created hand-woven baskets.
+I have about 6 of her baskets; they trigger wonderful memories of us enjoying outings for afternoon tea.

-Then -- something happened.
-I started building a career.
-I've been in the technical field for almost 30 years and it has been an incredible ride.
-I'm very thankful for the paths I took that provided amazing opportunities and challenges.
-I wouldn't change a thing. ok, maybe one.
+As for my career, I've been in the technical field for almost 30 years.
+The path has been an incredible ride.
+I'm very thankful for the opportunities and challenges provided to me over these years.
+I wouldn't change a thing.
+Well, maybe one or two..

 In technology, there is so much creativity required to reach the desired results.
-Nothing is ever cut and dry, everything is always changing.
-Technologists need to be creative to bring together the needs of people, and the organization, ensure security/regulation compliances, and enable the adoption of the technology.
-Maybe it's a different type of creativity.
+Nothing is ever cut and dry; everything is always changing.
+Technologists need to be creative to bring together the needs of people and the organization, to ensure the enablement of the technology.
+We have methods and frameworks to guide us, but we need our creativity to create room for connecting, listening, and growing.

-Well here I am, 50+ years of age, and the creativity has decided to pour out of me.
+Well, here I am, 50+ years of age, and the creativity has decided to pour out of me.
 I started watercolors in 2022.
-Then tried working with clay, but realized I'm going to need my own kiln so that's on hold for now.
-Also decided I should try "build" a green thumb, by seeing if I could "not kill" house plants.
-I'm happy to say I have 5 house plants that have lived with us successfully for at least 3 years!
+Then tried working with clay, but realized I'm going to need my own kiln, so that's on hold - for now.
+I also decided I should try 'create' a green thumb.
+I'm happy to say I started with 5 house plants and currently have 41 indoor plants.
+Sometimes I'm known for going a little overboard..

 From a gardening perspective, Farming is supposedly in my blood.
 My dad and grandfather had a large farm in VT.
-My dad still does Sugaring and vegetable gardens along with other "farm" stuff.
-This year, I thought I would try my hand at Cucumbers and Green Beans - so far so good!
+My dad still does sugaring and vegetable gardens along with other "farm" stuff.
+Three years ago, I thought I would try my hand at Cucumbers and Green Beans.
+It went pretty well, so each year I keep adding more veggies!

 I also found a TV show called "Growing Floret" that has inspired me.
 Floret Flowers.
 I'm getting older, so the topic of retirement and what I want to do comes up frequently.
-My canned answer is "I'm going to be a florist".
+My canned answer has always been "I'm going to be a florist".
 When asked why, my answer is "Who wouldn't want to be around beautiful flowers all day long?"
-To me flowers represent happiness, joy, and wonder.
-I'm not saying I want to "own" a floral business, I'm saying that I want to be surrounded by lots and lots of flowers when I retire.
+To me, flowers represent happiness, joy, and wonder.
+I'm not saying I want to "own" a floral business, I'm saying that I want to be surrounded by lots and lots of flowers when the day comes I decide to retire.

 After watching the second season of Growing Floret, I purchased some of their flower seeds to start my own cut flower garden.
-This is a recent purchase, so ita a work in progress.
+I started with 2 beds, then added 2 more.
+This past year, I went up to 10 beds, which turned out to be 4 beds too many..

 Change IS in constant motion

 I have a lot of interest appearing.
 I think this means that I'm experiencing more change.
-I'm learning new things each day like - how to grow plants, understanding the amount of sun and water the flowers need, reading stories that make me think differently, and expressing myself with watercolors.
+I'm learning new things each day.
+How to grow plants, understanding the amount of sun and water the flowers need, reading stories that make me think differently, and expressing myself with watercolors.
 All of these experiences are changing and evolving me.
 Maybe even preparing me for my next chapter in life.

 THANK YOU

-If you have stumbled on this site - Thank you for indulging my whims.
-My hope is that my own journey inspires someone else on whatever their journey happens to be.
+If you have stumbled on this site, Thank you for indulging my whims.
+I hope that my own journey inspires someone else on whatever their journey happens to be.

 For my family who will get a link to review this site and watch my progress across all of my interests - Thank you - I wouldn't be who I am without all of you.
 I treasure us.